Center-for-Integrated-Cognition/ai2thor/README_FORK.md

 Upload the resulting zip to the release on GitHub.
 Double-check that you've matched the download URL specified in build.py in the previous step.
 Double-check that the commit sha1 in the zip name matches the commit sha1 in the wheel name.

+Place the sha256 of the zip file in a text file and upload that to the release as well.
+It should have the same name as the zip file, but with the extension changed to `.sha256`.

 Tell users to `pip install -f <wheel url>`.
 When they import AI2THOR for the first time in a running script, it will download and unpack the zip you've created and run the binary.